 What’s The Best Body Protector For My Child?

-I would recommend the Racesafe Provent 3.0(available on Amazon) for children same as adults.
+I would recommend the Racesafe Provent 3.0(available at Amira Shop UK) for children same as adults.
 For the reasons I listed above.

 They also make the vest in a range of youth sizes.

 However what matters the most is children use proper fitting equestrian safety vests, that have been tested and approved.